ghostXcity/rhaptos2.repo/docs/proposals_and_stories/add-google-analytics.rst

-We shall provide a single text field in both modules and collections named ``gac`` and this will allow arbitrary tracking code to be installed.
+We shall provide a single text field in both modules and collections named ``googleTrackingID`` and this will allow arbitrary tracking code to be installed.

 The backend repo only needs to support accepting a new field from the json doc and handling it correctly.
 The ATC client will need to do more, see story https://trello.com/card/atc-add-missing-ui-fields-for-metadata-6-pts/5181197901c3b1290b001951/85